 Dimension 1 - Social Strategy

+Dimension One of the Universal Standards focuses on social strategy.
 Starting with strategy is important because the first step to achieving good performance is defining what “good” performance is, and then developing a strategy to achieve it.
 Integrating a social element into the strategy is also important, given the increasing recognition that better customer outcomes strengthen the overall sustainability of the business, and therefore “good” performance must include creating some type of benefits for customers.

-Dimension 1 has two standards:
+Dimension One has two standards:

 Resources for Dimension 1